About

 In my career to date I have supported the response to a variety of major incidents, including tragedies such as the Croydon Tram Crash of November 2016, the Grenfell Tower Fire, the Salisbury Novichok poisonings, and the COVID-19 pandemic.

 Outside the NHS, I volunteer with the nation’s leading health charity, St John Ambulance.
-I currently have the privilege of serving as the Regional Commissioner for the South East, leading the Regional Volunteer Leadership Network in delivering a high-quality experience for over 6,500 volunteers.
-I am also a school governor and passionate about access to high-quality education.
+I currently have the privilege of serving as the Regional Commissioner for the South East, leading the Regional Volunteer Leadership Network in delivering a high-quality experience for over 4,300 volunteers.
+I am also Chair of an academy governance committee and passionate about access to high-quality education.

 In 2015 I completed a Master of Science in Crisis and Disaster Management, with a thesis focused on understanding what drives volunteer confidence in emergency operations environments.

 In October 2020 I commenced research as a PhD student with UCL’s Institute of Risk and Disaster Reduction.
 My research sits in the cross-section between disaster science, climate change and health systems.
-My academic interests are broad, but I am particularly drawn to the way we create vulnerability in relation to future climate-disaster hazards, as well as how health systems prepare for and respond to cascading events.
-My PhD thesis is focused on understanding heat as a hazard to health and health systems.
+You can read more about this on my Projects page.

 Outside of the world of disasters or volunteering, you are likely to find me:

-or spending time in my local weightlifting and powerlifting gym.
+• or spending time in my local powerlifting gym.

 I am always interested in expanding my network and would welcome anyone to get in touch to discuss collaborative opportunities.